 Part of our ‘Staircase Basics’ Guide

 If you haven’t built stairs before and you are not a professional carpenter, then it’s a good idea to go through your tool box and see if you have everything you need to complete the job.
+Let’s take a look at some of the key stair building tools you’ll need.

 Now in general we can say that the more woodworking tools you have, the faster and easier your job will get done.
 Of course this is not the only thing to take into account, but it’s certainly an important issue.